WQMX

 WQMX (94.9 FM) is a commercial radio station licensed to Medina, Ohio, carrying a country format known as "FM 94.9 WQMX".
 Owned by Rubber City Radio Group, Inc., the station primarily serves the Akron metro area, but also can be heard in Greater Cleveland and Canton.
 WQMX's studios are located in Akron, while the station transmitter resides in the neighboring suburb of Copley Township.
-In addition to a standard analog transmission, WQMX's programming is also available online.
+In addition to a standard analog transmission, WQMX's programming is available online.